Vietnam.vn - Nền tảng quảng bá Việt Nam

 Snails are a nutritious food, providing a rich source of protein, vitamins and minerals, while also having a low fat content:

-Vitamins: Snails are rich in vitamin B12, which is necessary for red blood cell production and nerve function.
+Vitamins: Snails are rich in vitamin B12, which is essential for red blood cell production and nerve function.
 They also contain vitamin A, which supports vision and the immune system, and vitamin E, which helps protect cells from free radical damage.

 Minerals: Snails provide a lot of iron (increases hemoglobin), magnesium (important for muscles and nerves), zinc (boosts immunity) and selenium (antioxidant).
 In addition, snails also contain calcium, which supports strong bones.